celonis/content-cli/DOCUMENTATION.md

 The command takes your permissions into consideration and only lists the assets you have access to.

--   It is also possible to download assets in YML format by adding '--yml' option.
+-   It is also possible to download packages in JSON format by adding '--json' option.

 ```
 content-cli list assets -p <your-chosen-profile> --assetType SCENARIO